 Advertising costs - The Bank expenses advertising costs as they are incurred.
-Total advertising expenses were \$9 and \$6 in 2021 and 2020, respectively.
+Total advertising expenses were \$8 and \$9 in 2022 and 2021, respectively.

-Comprehensive income - Accounting principles generally require that recognized revenue, expenses, gains, and losses be included in net income.
+Comprehensive (loss) income - Accounting principles generally require that recognized revenue, expenses, gains, and losses be included in net income.
 Certain changes in assets and liabilities, such as unrealized gains and losses on available-for-sale investments, are reported as a separate component of the equity section of the balance sheets.
-Reclassification adjustments during December 31, 2021 and 2020, are included within the statements of comprehensive income.
+Reclassification adjustments during December 31, 2022 and 2021, are included within the statements of consolidated comprehensive (loss) income.